wangeditor-team/wangeditor-usage-doc-en/docs/pages/08-API/scroll-to-head.md

 }
 ```

-## Scroll To Specified Title
+## Scroll to Specified Title
 You can invoke `editor.scrollToHead(headId)` to scroll to specified title.
 Getting `headId` by id attr as above example format.

 ## Show Content
 You can get html content by using `editor.txt.html()` API.
-The title also is with `id` attr.
+The title is also with `id` attr.
 The format as follows:

 ```js
 <h1 id="eold9">title1</h1>